Twitter roasts Kiran Bedi for posting fake 'NASA Video' of sun chanting 'Om'

 New Delhi, Jan 04: Lieutenant Governor of Puducherry Kiran Bedi on Saturday was caught on the wrong foot after she posted a fake video, which claimed that NASA has found that the Sun chants 'Om', considered the holiest sound in Hinduism.

 Kiran Bedi took to her Twitter account to share a video that claims, 'The Sun chants OM.'
 The video further claims that the chants in the video were 'recorded by NASA.'
-The videohas garnered over 72,000 views and had been re-shared 1,600 times.
+The video has garnered over 72,000 views and had been re-shared 1,600 times.

-NASA has, actually released actual videos of what the Sun sounds like, which are free on YouTube.
-The video below has solar sounds generated from 40 days of the Solar and Heliospheric Observatory's (SOHO) Michelson Doppler Imager (MDI) data and processed by A. Kosovichev.
+NASA has actually released actual videos of what the Sun sounds like, which are free on YouTube.
+The video below has solar sounds generated from 40 days of the Solar and Heliospheric Observatory's (SOHO) Michelson Doppler Imager (MDI) data and processed by A Kosovichev.

 However, the twitter was quick to point out that the news was fake.